isaialbarran/wipop/README.md

-# NodeX Services Landing Page
+# Innovagestion Services Landing Page

 A modern Next.js application for selling consulting packages with Supabase authentication and Stripe payments.